NetComposer/nkbase/doc/strong_consistency.md

 Each write operation generates an unique _sequence number_.
 No client can update an existing object without knowing its current _sequence number_, that can be obtained after any write or calling `nkbase:kget/3,4`.

 The consensus subsystem is not started automatically.
-There are different methods to start it:
+There are three different methods to start it:

 1. The recommended way is setting the riak core [configuration parameter](configuration.md) `enable consensus` to `true`, and once the third node is added to the cluster, the consensus subsystem is automatically started.
 Riak core waits for the third node to be sure that it is started exactly once in the cluster.
 1. With any number of nodes in the cluster, you can call `nkbase_ensemble:enable()` to start the subsystem.
 However, you must be absolutely sure that you enable it only once in the cluster.